 - Detection Systems - Many advanced detection systems can detect small leaks or spills before they become a serious hazard.

 - Suppression Systems - In the event of a fire or other hazard, a suppression system can help to keep the risk contained to a small area.

 - Filters - Filters can help remove the danger from an area quickly and prevent it from coming into contact with people or the environment.

-Choosing the right safety systems for a facility is an important part of the process safety management system from OSHA.
+Choosing the right safety systems for a facility is an important part of the process safety system from OSHA.
 Depending on the type of chemicals that are present and how they are used, one or more safety systems may be required.

-Training Employees for Process Safety Management
+Training Employees for PSM

 Employees are essential to successful process safety management.
 OSHA requires that all employees who will be involved in operating any process will need to be given sufficient training in their role.
 This training has to have a strong emphasis on the safety and health hazards that they will be exposed to.
 It also needs to give instructions for what to do in the event of an emergency.

 In addition to the initial training that is required by OSHA, employees must also be given a refresher course every three years, or more frequently when needed.
 The employer is responsible for tracking the training needs of each operator and scheduling them for the necessary training to remain in compliance.
 The training that is scheduled or completed must be tracked using a written record that includes dates, topics covered, and confirmation that the employee has sufficient understanding of the topics covered.

 The PSM system is designed to minimize the risk that dangerous incidents will occur.
 If there is a safety event, however, it must be fully investigated to help determine the root cause.
 This will minimize the risk of it happening again, and will also allow the facility to take the necessary steps to improve the responses that took place.

 When an investigation is completed, a full report should be prepared and kept for review in the future.
 The report must include the following items at a minimum: